 Māori had played a significant part in the early history of rugby through their quick adoption of the game, their role in organising the 1888 Native tour, and their pioneering use of the haka and the black singlet with the silver fern.
 Tom Ellison, the promoter in New Zealand of the wing forward position, captained the first official New Zealand team in 1893.

 The threat of rugby league led to the organisation of a Māori rugby team in 1910.
 A national Māori team (now called the ‘Māori All Blacks’) has been assembled periodically since then.
 In a famous match in 1921 they lost to the Springboks 9–8.
-Their first northern-hemisphere tour, in 1926–27, was organised as compensation for Māori exclusion from the 1928 All Blacks tour of South Africa.
+Their first northern-hemisphere tour, in 1926–27, was organised as compensation for the exclusion of Māori from the 1928 All Blacks tour of South Africa.
 On their seven-month tour the team won 30 of its 40 matches.
-In 2005 the national Māori team beat the Lions and in the centenary year of 2010 the team defeated both England and Ireland.
+In 2005 the national Māori team beat the Lions, and in the centenary year of 2010 they defeated both England and Ireland.